 - According to its website, the Forum “monitor[s] Dutch politics and reveal[s] what positions politicians take regarding the Israeli-Palestinian conflict” and “record[s] violations of international law which the parties commit and report on these.”

-- Website provides inaccurate information on issues such as “Palestinian water problems,” “Colonist Violence,” refugees, and Gaza.
+- Website provides inaccurate information on issues such as “Palestinian water problems,” “Violence,” refugees, and Gaza.

 - In 2010, Zegveld filed a criminal complaint against the Dutch corporation Riwal, alleging its complicit[y] in the commission of war crimes and crimes against humanity through its construction of the Annexation Wall, ‘the Wall,’ and illegal settlements in the Occupied West Bank.”
-The complaint was brought on behalf of the radical anti-Israel NGO Al Haq.
+The complaint was brought on behalf of the radical anti-Israel NGO Al-Haq.

 - Van Agt maintains that “Europe owes a special debt to the Palestinians because they are the victims of victims of the Holocaust.”
 He also argues that “The European and Dutch boycott of Hamas is wrong and even stupid…We automatically pardon the occupier and sanction the occupied nation.”

 - Van Agt also blamed Israel for the lack of democracy in the Arab world.